gerokkos/clerk/README.md

 docker-compose up
 ``

-You call use the API from http://localhost:8080
+Call the API from http://localhost:8080

 To stop the services run: